fancythedeveloper/1.6-GDPS/README.md

 Required version of PHP: 5.4+ (tested up to 7.3.11 by Cvolton)

+### Why isn't this a fork?
+I already made too many changes to want to fork the files.
+I don't like it either

 ### Setup
 1) Upload the files on a webserver
 2) Import database.sql into a MySQL/MariaDB database